-We may be barrelling straight toward mulling spice season, but pumpkin spice still reigns supreme until November ends, so it’s a perfect flavor profile for a Friendsgiving brunch.
+We may be barrelling straight toward mulling spice season (and peppermint), but pumpkin spice still reigns supreme until November ends, so it’s a perfect flavor profile for a Friendsgiving brunch.

 If you want to go with traditional breakfast staples, these seasonally spiced pancakes are a perfect option.
 Make an easy cinnamon-infused maple syrup to go on top if you want to really impress.
 Get our Spiced Pumpkin Pecan Pancakes recipe.